Balancing BYOD risk with Privileged Access Management

-The strongest EPM solutions address privileges at the process and application level – not just the user level.
+The strongest EPM solutions address privileges at the process and application-level – not just the user level.
 This essentially means that processes and applications can run only with a precise set of privileges in a specific context.
 When users can’t self-elevate their privileges, processes can’t be hijacked to perform malicious operations.
-PAM and EPM bring peace-of-mind to host organizations, and the third parties they work with too.
+PAM and EPM bring peace of mind to host organizations, and the third parties they work with too.

 Realizing PAM benefits for BYOD users

 A transparent working environment is advantageous to all parties.
 Accessing a network via a PAM solution allows BYOD users to be confident that their devices comply with the security procedures and regulations of the host organization.
-This brings mutual confidence that everyone is working from the same page, without slowing down productivity or encouraging users to find loopholes in security procedure.
+This brings mutual confidence that everyone is working from the same page, without slowing down productivity or encouraging users to find loopholes in a security procedure.

 Collaborative tools are often needed by third-party workers.
 However, businesses can be wary of deploying software that opens a communication tunnel straight into the core of their critical systems.
 PAM solutions such as WALLIX’s Bastion can grant two users access to the same session while guaranteeing security, advanced recording, and confidentiality of passwords – even if one user is using a personal device.